Career Opportunities for Majors

 Faculty advisers are happy to talk with students about career directions.
 The Career Planning and Placement Office can provide information on demand for various positions, assistance in preparing a resume and in conducting a job search, as well as contact with a wide range of employers.

-Dr. Scott Hendrickson serves as the Departmentís representative on the University Pre-Law Advising Committee.
-Students considering graduate and professional study should indicate their interests to faculty by the end of the junior year.
+Students considering graduate and professional study should indicate their interests to a faculty member by the end of the junior year.
 Faculty members will provide helpful information regarding various programs that would be a good fit for you and your career plans.